AsahiLinux/docs/HW:USB-PD.md

 ```
 Bits  Description
 25    If 1 exits the mode, instead of entering it
 24    Persist through soft reset.
-This doesn't seem to work on M1 Macs (the PD controller reboots when the system reboots).
+Seems to do something in DFP mode.
 23    If 1 attempts to exit conflicting modes before entering this one
 22-16 Bit mask of lines to map to this action
 15-0  Action ID